DSCKabarak/Github-Training/README.md

 ## This is your training

-It is beneficial that you take advantage of the resources presented to you, but I would also recommend that if you find instances where things can be improved, then please create an issue in the original repository [here](https://github.com/DSCKabarak/Github-Training/issues).
+It is beneficial that you take advantage of the resources presented to you, but I would also recommend that if you find instances where things can be improved, then please create an issue [here](https://github.com/DSCKabarak/Github-Training/issues).
 If you are not familiar with issues in GitHub, no worries, you will learn about them soon.

 ## To Get Started